TIP OF THE DAY: 20+ Ways To Enjoy Dried Apricots - The Nibble Webzine Of Food Adventures 20 Ways To Enjoy Dried Apricots & The History Of Apricots

 Other genus members include almonds, cherries, peaches and plums.
 The stone fruits are so named because there’s a large, hard pit [stone] in the center (photo #1).

-Apricots have been cultivated in Persia since antiquity; the dried fruits were an important commodity on Persian trade routes.
-Alexander The Great brought rootstock from Persia (modern-day Iran) to Greece.
+Apricots have been cultivated in Persia (modern Iran) since antiquity; the dried fruits were an important commodity on Persian trade routes.
+Alexander The Great brought rootstock from Persia to Greece.

 By the 17th century, apricot kernel oil was used homeopathically in England to fight tumors, swelling and ulcers.

-In the 17th century, English settlers brought the apricot to the New World.
+California would eventually become one of the world’s leading apricot producers, with commercial cultivation expanding dramatically during the 19th and 20th centuries.
 Most of our modern American apricots groves come from seedlings carried to the West Coast by Spanish missionaries.

 _______________